-- □ The right to look at all of your child's records maintained in the official school file. - □ The right to prevent disclosures.
+The right to prevent disclosures.
 The school will not disclose anything to third parties from your child's records unless (a) you consent in writing prior to the disclosure, or (b) the information is directory information which you have not requested to be kept confidential, or (c) the request for the information meets one of the limited circumstances described in the Guidelines.

-□ The right to request correction.
+☐ The right to request correction.
 You have the right to present evidence that the school should mend any part of your child's record which you believe to be in accurate, misleading, or otherwise violates the student's rights.
 If the school decides not to change the record, you may insert an explanation into the record.